 Consider these reasons you SHOULD get custom liquid cooling:

-- Crypto miners need to cool their GPUs, which is much easier with custom liquid cooling than AIO cooling or fan cooling.
+- Crypto miners need to cool their GPUs, which is much easier with custom liquid cooling than AIO or fan cooling.
 This is because custom liquid cooling lets you choose which parts need to be cooled.
 If you go with another form of cooling or ventilation, you won’t be able to focus on the GPU.

 Next, consider these reasons you SHOULDN’T get custom liquid cooling: